eaglescommander/SIAK-AXZ/README.md

 blitzkrieg++.py - slower but foolproof even if you fall asleep on it

 ## Good to know stuff
-Warning: It can be stuck somewhat due to siak's new system.
+Warning: It can get stuck somewhat due to siak's new system.
 It is advisable to open multiple instances

 Tips:
 - Read the code first so you know what it does.
 You're a programmer, right?